Mangal Pandey: Mutiny

-A British Sergeant-Major named Hewson had arrived on the parade ground, summoned by a native officer, before Baugh.
-He had ordered Jemadar Ishwari Prasad, the Indian officer in command of the quarter-guard, to arrest Pandey.
+A British Sergeant-Major named Hewson had arrived on the parade ground before Baugh, summoned by an Indian naik (corporal).
+Hewson had ordered Jemadar Ishwari Prasad, the Indian officer in command of the quarter-guard, to arrest Pandey.
 To this, the jemadar stated that his NCOs had gone for help and that he could not take Pandey by himself.
 In response Hewson ordered Ishwari Prasad to fall in the guard with loaded weapons.
 In the meantime, Baugh had arrived on the field shouting 'Where is he?
 Where is he?'
 Hewson in reply called out to Baugh, 'Ride to the right, sir, for your life.
 The sepoy will fire at you!'
 At that point Pandey fired.

 Hewson had charged towards Pandey as he was fighting with Lieutenant Baugh.
 While confronting Pandey, Hewson was knocked to the ground from behind by a blow from Pandey's musket.
 The sound of the firing had brought other sepoys from the barracks; they remained mute spectators.
 At this juncture, Shaikh Paltu, while trying to defend the two Englishmen called upon the other sepoys to assist him.
 Assailed by sepoys who threw stones and shoes at his back, Shaikh Paltu called on the guard to help him hold Pandey, but they threatened to shoot him if he did not let go of the mutineer.

 Some of the sepoys of the quarter-guard then advanced and struck at the two prostrate officers.
 They then threatened Shaikh Paltu and ordered him to release Pandey, whom he had been vainly trying to hold back.
 However, Paltu continued to hold Pandey until Baugh and the sergeant-major was able to get up.
 Himself wounded by now, Paltu was obliged to loosen his grip.
 He backed away in one direction and Baugh and Hewson in another, while being struck with the butt ends of the guards' muskets.